Season two taste

 Notes

 These cinnamon rolls can be formed ahead of time and stored in the refrigerator for a couple days before baking, make sure to pull them out to warm up and proof for at least 2 hours before baking them.
-In addition, you could make the rolls ahead of time and freeze them raw for up to a month, pull the rolls out of the freezer and place them in the prepared baking pan in the refrigerator overnight to defrost, then pull them out of the refrigerator and let them proof and warm up before baking.
+In addition, you could make the rolls ahead of time and freeze the unbaked cinnamon rolls for up to a month, pull the rolls out of the freezer and place them in the prepared baking pan in the refrigerator overnight to defrost, then pull them out of the refrigerator and let them proof and warm up before baking.
 Already baked and iced rolls can be microwaved for 10-20 seconds to warm them up before enjoying them with your favorite coffee or tea!

 Tried this recipe?